RAMshades/YOLO-SAHI_Detection/README.md

 # How to Use

 ### Step 1)
 Download or fork the repository and install the requirements.txt.
-I personally like to do so in an Anaconda environment so as not to have to worry about any package issues.

 ### Step 2)
-Use your favorite annotation software (e.g., MATLAB image labeler, CVAT, LabelImg, etc.) and export annotations into a YOLO format.
+If you are using your own data to train, use your favorite annotation software (e.g., MATLAB image labeler, CVAT, LabelImg, etc.) and export annotations into a YOLO format.
 This should provide you with (class_id, x_center, y_center, width, height).

 ### Step 3)
 Edit the  [Train_Data_Slicer.py](Train_Data_Slicer.py) to the file paths and outputs you want.
 I point out a few of the variables below: